Analysis Likely

 • Flooded roads that slow down or completely block certain vehicles

-• Hydroplaning on wet roads — your supercar suddenly becomes a lot less super
+• Hydroplaning on wet roads, making your supercar a lot less super

-• Reduced visibility during storms, making police chases more chaotic and unpredictable
+• Reduced visibility during storms, adding chaos to police chases

 • Water currents in low-lying areas, particularly in the Grassrivers marshlands